Muhammad-Talha4k/Diabetes-Prediction/README.md

 # Diabetes-Prediction

-This project aims to predict whether a person has diabetes or not based on various features such as age, gender, blood pressure, body mass index, etc. The dataset used for this project is from [Kaggle], which contains 768 records of female patients from the Pima Indian tribe.
+This project aims to predict whether a person has diabetes or not based on various features such as age, gender, blood pressure, body mass index, etc, using support vector machine (SVM) classifier.
+The dataset used for this project is from [Kaggle], which contains 768 records of female patients from the Pima Indian tribe.
 The dataset has 8 input features and 1 binary output variable.

 ## Installation and Usage